Wake Forest vs. NC State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- NC State and its opponents have not yet combined to score more than 66.5 points in a game this season.
+- NC State's games have yet to go over 65.5 points this season.

-- Saturday's total is 9.3 points lower than the two team's combined 75.8 points per game average.
+- The combined points per game average of the two teams, 75.8, is 10.3 points more than Saturday's over/under.

-- These two squads combine to allow 43.7 points per game, 22.8 fewer than this contest's over/under.
+- These two squads combine to surrender 43.7 points per game, 21.8 fewer than this contest's over/under.

-- The average total in Demon Deacons games this season is 64.6, 1.9 points fewer than Saturday's over/under of 66.5 .
+- The average total in Demon Deacons games this season is 64.6, 0.9 points fewer than Saturday's total of 65.5 .

 Wake Forest Stats and Trends

-- In Wake Forest's nine games this year, it has five wins against the spread.

-- The Demon Deacons have an ATS record of 4-3 in their seven games as a favorite of 2 points or more so far this season.
+- The Demon Deacons have been favored by 2 points or more seven times this season and are 4-3 ATS in those matchups.

-- Wake Forest's games this year have gone over the total in four out of nine opportunities (44.4%).

-- Wake Forest is 5-4 against the spread and 8-1 overall this season when the team scores more than 16.0 points.
+- Wake Forest is 5-4 against the spread and 8-1 overall in games when it scores more than 16.0 points.

-- In games that Wake Forest picks up more than 321.4 yards, the team is 5-4 against the spread and 8-1 overall.
+- Wake Forest is 5-4 against the spread and 8-1 overall when the team picks up more than 321.4 yards.

-- The Demon Deacons have turned the ball over nine times this season, one fewer than the Wolf Pack have forced (10).

 - Find the latest spread and moneyline odds for Wake Forest at SISportsbook.